chftm/StephenWolframFellDown/Java/README.md

-Java version of the StephenWolframFellDown program!
+Java version of the StephenWolframFellDown program using JFrame!

 Youtube video -> https://youtu.be/e4lu1f9ipss